iqbal-lab/Mykrobe-predictor/README_EXTENDING_MYKROBE.md

 ## Extending Mykrobe

 To make extending a little easier than editing the optimised C code we offer a code generator (in python) to allow you to extend Mykrobe a higher level.
+Please see our extending branch for development of this code.

 Below is a quick tutorial of how to use the code generator to extend Mykrobe to new species or to use it with different panels